HeadTeacher’s Blog

 PE Lessons:

-Students have been challenged physically, cognitively, socially and emotionally, striving to meet the targets required to be at a Developing, Core or Complex level in PE.
-Extra Curricular Sport continues to thrive with 38% of the school attending a PE extra curricular club!
+Students continue to be challenged physically, cognitively, socially and emotionally, aspiring to meet the targets required to be at a Developing, Core or Complex level in PE.

 Mr D’Arcy, Director of Learning for PE